leolweb/cfs-translatable/DOCS.md

 ### with shortcodes (slower)

-It use preg_match_all() and array_combine(), the same way that use WordPress to manage shortcodes, it's slow due these functions but so easy to maintains, you could change direcly CFS fields without external files to translate.
+It uses preg_match_all() and array_combine(), in the same way that WordPress to manages shortcodes, it's slow due to these functions but so easy to maintains, you could change direcly CFS fields without external files to translate.

 ```php
 define( 'CFS_TRANSLATABLE_SHORTCODES', true );